Locations:

 What causes basophilia?

-Basophilia happens when you have too many basophils.
-Several things can cause your basophil count to increase.
-Sometimes, basophilia symptoms are a sign your body is fighting a serious medical condition like hyperthyroidism or cancer.
-Other times, these symptoms indicate your body is battling a persistent infection or fending off an allergen.
+Several things can cause your basophil count to be high.
+Sometimes, basophilia is a sign of a chronic (long-term) medical condition, like cancer.
+Other times, it indicates your body is battling a persistent infection or fending off an allergen.

 Advertisement